I love discovering new music.

 We tried to get a wide variety of bands here.
 There’s some heavier stuff, there’s some pop stuff, there’s some emo stuff.
 And it’s all comparable to Breaking Benjamin.

-Classic American alternative rock legends Chevelle are another band that we can add here.
+Then there’s a band like Chevelle.
+These classic American alternative rock legends are another band that we can add here.

 The band was originally formed by brothers Pete Loeffler and Sam Loeffler, as well as bassist Matt Scott.
 The lineup soon changed and the third brother, Joe Loeffler, came into the fold.
 Things changed a bit over the years, but Pete and Sam are the only official current members.